Leonardini/rgwas/README.md

     touch Makevars
 ```

-4)  Add or append the following two lines to this Makevars file:
+5)  Add or append the following two lines to this Makevars file (please note that this step must be done after steps 1 and 2 in the cross-platform instructions, during which the Makevars file must not contain these lines):

 ```
     CC = /usr/local/bin/gcc-14
     CXX = /usr/local/bin/g++-14
 ```

-5)  Proceed with a local installation of the rgwas package by changing into the directory where you downloaded rgwas and issuing the command below within R:
+6)  Proceed with a local installation of the rgwas package by changing into the directory where you downloaded rgwas and issuing the command below within R:

 ```
     devtools::install_local(path = ".", force = TRUE, configure.vars = "CC=/usr/local/bin/gcc-14 CXX=/usr/local/bin/g++-14")
 ```

-6)  To make sure everything worked as expected, please run step 5 (and possibly 6) from the cross-platform instructions
+7)  To make sure everything worked as expected, please run step 6 (and possibly 7) from the cross-platform instructions

+# Usage instructions for ReverseGWAS

+## Input file formats

+TO BE COMPLETED

-##
+## Exported functions

+TO BE COMPLETED